firefueled/scripts/README.md

-# A collectionof useful scripts
+# A collection of useful scripts

 ## Bash